espocrm/documentation/docs/user-guide/activities-and-calendar.md

 ### Reminders

-Reminders for the task record will be available only if *Date Due* is specified.
+*Reminders* field is hidden if *Date Due* field is empty.
+It will show up once it's filled in.

 ### Scheduler

-Available since version 5.9.0.
+Available since v5.9.0.

 Provides the ability to view free & busy time ranges for attendees (users) when scheduling an event.
 Available for Meetings, Calls and custom entities of Event type.